 “Mental health is often missing from public health debates even though it’s critical to wellbeing.” – Diane Abbott.
 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.
 The COVID-19 crisis and the associated loss of jobs have had a negative effect on the mental health of millions of people.
-Jay Harold put together this post, “What’s Mental Health?
-14 Early Warning Signs,” to provide useful information about mental health.
+Jay Harold put together this post, “14 Early Warning Signs of Stress: 2022,” to provide useful information about mental health.

-Over the course of your life, if you experience mental health problems1, your thinking, mood, and behavior could be affected.
+Over the course of your life, if you experience mental health problems2, your thinking, mood, and behavior could be affected.
 Many factors contribute to mental health problems, including:

 - Biological factors, such as genes or brain chemistry